pymor/pymor/docs/source/developer_docs.md

 tag docker images
-: If the running pipeline corresponds to a push on `main` or a tagged commit (release), the used CI images are tagged with either `main` or the corresponding git tag in Gitlab's container registry.
+: If the running pipeline corresponds to a push on `main` or a tagged commit (release), the used CI images are tagged with either `main` or the corresponding git tag in GitLab's container registry.
   This will prevent these images from being removed during registry cleanup.
   In particular, this guarantees that the images are available for the binder setups linked in the online documentation.

-### Github Actions
+### GitHub Actions

 We use GitHub Actions to run some additional checks.
-This includes Conda-based MacOS and Windows test suite runs and management of Github labels.
+This includes Conda-based MacOS and Windows test suite runs and management of GitHub labels.
 Further, for PRs from external repositories, a local mirror branch is created and updated.
-This enables Gitlab CI runs those PRs.
+This enables GitLab CI runs those PRs.

 ### pre-commit.ci